 But this isn’t just for our customers; it starts with our own people.

 Hunt illustrates this further, “Within our own team dynamics you can see different generations, genders, cultures, and backgrounds all needing to work within the same types of functional teams.
 A large part of our character development is learning from each other on how to best communicate.
-Focusing on being patient with other folks communication styles and how to work with teams and approach situations/conflict in a healthy and constructive way.”
+Focusing on being patient with other folks’ communication styles and how to work with teams and approach situations/conflict in a healthy and constructive way.”

 She believes that developing authentic communication starts by encouraging employees to find their own voice.
 “It’s important to make your voice heard.
-Truly being a part of what we are all working towards is hard if you’ve got great ideas you not expressing or holding things in that can be important.”
+Truly being a part of what we are all working towards is hard if you’ve got great ideas you’re not expressing or holding things in that can be important.”

 Hunt acknowledges that this doesn’t come easily for everyone, which is why we have training courses designed to meet employees where they are so we can get them where they want to be.
+Character development depends on such comprehensive approaches.

-#2 Fully Committed to Growth
+#2 Fully Committed to Growth: A Pathway to Character Development

 It’s very easy for a company to say that they are committed to the growth of their employees, but following through on it might be more challenging than expected.